LilaShiba/networks_unit/README.md

 - Go through your notes of ideas for your final product and choose a goal for your startup
 - [Formulate an elevator pitch](https://www.forbes.com/sites/chicceo/2013/02/05/how-to-create-an-elevator-pitch/#761ac39861eb) of how you will meet your startup's goal
-- Highlight three assumptions your startup has and
+- Highlight three assumptions your group has and
 - Conduct three assumption [tests](https://github.com/kyle1james/9th_grade_boot_camp/tree/master/2#assumption-testing) documenting your interviews
 - From your assumption testing notes, create three POV statements with your group
 - Outline who will do what for creating the MVP